-US OKs new COVID-19 antibody drug for high-risk patients
+New COVID-19 antibody drug OK’d to protect most vulnerable

 WASHINGTON (AP) — Federal health officials on Wednesday authorized a new COVID-19 antibody drug for people with serious health problems or allergies who can’t get adequate protection from vaccination.

 Antibody drugs have been a standard treatment for treating COVID-19 infections for over a year.
-But the AstraZeneca antibody drug cleared Wednesday by the Food and Drug Administration is different.
-It’s the first authorized for long-term prevention against COVID-19 infection, rather than a short-term treatment.
+But the AstraZeneca antibody drug cleared by the Food and Drug Administration is different.
+It’s the first intended for long-term prevention against COVID-19 infection, rather than a short-term treatment.

 People who could benefit from the antibody drug include cancer patients, organ transplant recipients and people taking immune-suppressing drugs for conditions like rheumatoid arthritis.
 Health experts estimate about 2% to 3% of the U.S. population falls into that group.